ankitects/anki-manual/src/editing.md

 - Group selection: Use this tool to create a cluster of shapes, which will allow you to move, resize or delete them simultaneously.
 Please note that two or more single shapes will  create only one card once grouped.
-- Ungroup selection: When ungrouping a cluster of shapes, as many cards as shapes will be created again.
+- Ungroup selection: Select a group and then click this button to make each shape independent again. as shapes will be created again.
 - Alignment: This tool can be used to align your shapes / text areas as desired.